sydnmc/flanstore/README.md

 (note: because of being hosted on yuru.ca, disallowed usernames are syd, lilac, api, and of course flanstore as they're used for other website things :p)

 ## dev notes

-the backend server requires `express, multer, and cors` to be installed (`npm install express multer cors`) to function properly.
+the backend server requires `ws, express, multer, and cors` to be installed (`npm install ws express multer cors`) to function properly.

 you'll also need to create a blank `userinfo.json`, as well as a `/files` folder for the backend to properly create everything for each user, but yeah >w<